LPardue/draft-pardue-http-identity-digest/draft-pardue-httpbis-identity-digest.md

 The following examples illustrate how Integrity fields can be used in combination to address different and complementary needs, particularly the cases described in {{introduction}}.
-The unencoded data used in the example is the string "An unexceptional string" following by an LF character.
+The unencoded data used in the example is the string "An unexceptional string" following by an LF.

 When a response message is not conveying partial or encoded representation data, all Integrity fields contain the same value, making validation trivial and